Vehicular Energy Network: System Design

-The aforementioned technologies and developments make VEN a possible energy infrastructure.
-We can utilize EVs as \textit{energy carriers}.
-Consider an EV moving on a particular route connecting Locations A and B. If we wirelessly charge the EV at A and discharge it at B, we bring energy from A to B via the EV.
-Again, suppose that after a while, another EV passes through Location B moving toward Location C. We can then charge and discharge that EV at B and C, respectively, and this allows us to bring the energy to Location C. In this way, if there are vehicular routes intersecting one another and some pass through the energy sources and destinations, we can transmit the required energy from the sources to the destinations through VEN.
-We formally define VEN as follows:
+The aforementioned technologies and developments make VEN a possible energy delivery infrastructure.
+EVs can be utilized as \textit{energy carriers}.
+Consider an EV moving on a particular route connecting Locations A and B. If the EV is wirelessly charged at A and discharged at B, energy will be brought from A to B via the EV.
+Again, suppose that after a while, another EV passes through Location B and moves toward Location C. Then that EV can be charged and discharged at B and C, respectively, and this allows us to bring the energy to Location C. In this way, if there are vehicular routes intersecting one another and some pass through the energy sources and destinations, the required energy can be transmitted from the sources to the destinations through VEN.
+VEN is formally defined as follows:

-\begin{definition}[Vehicular Energy Network] VEN is a vehicular network aiming to transmit energy from one place to another by means of EVs.
-It is built upon a road network where EVs run on certain routes and there are dynamic (dis)charging facilities, with limited storage for energy between each charge and discharge, installed at the road junctions.
+\begin{definition}[Vehicular Energy Network] VEN is a vehicular network aiming to distribute energy in a region by means of EVs without tight time limitation.
+It is built upon a road network where EVs run on certain routes and there are dynamic (dis)charging facilities, with limited storage for energy between each charge and discharge, installed along the roadway or at some road junctions.
 Nodes with energy to be delivered and received are denoted as the energy sources and destinations, respectively.
 During charging, a certain portion of energy is transmitted to an EV from a charging facility, and similarly, a portion of energy is transmitted from an EV to a discharging facility during discharging.
 An EV carries a \textit{``packet'' of energy} along its route between its charge and discharge.
-By properly charging and discharging certain EVs at particular junctions, we can bring energy from the energy sources to the energy destinations. \end{definition}
+By properly charging and discharging certain EVs at selected locations along the roadway, energy can be brought from the energy sources to the energy destinations. \end{definition}

+We do not need to strictly enforce energy supply and demand balance at all times in VEN.
+The design of VEN is not tied to particular types of energy generation and load.
+It is relatively easier to construct VEN than the traditional grid in some places, e.g., remote areas.
+It has an ability to store up energy, as an energy storage, but in a global sense.
+Depending on the applications, we have different ways of manipulating the energy stored in the network.
+Moving energy around is still a fundamental operation of VEN.
+To the best of our knowledge, we cannot find a counterpart which is directly comparable to VEN, in terms of characteristics and functionalities.